OpenMetabase

 1. Set the IMetabaseDefinition.CheckCustomEvents property to True.

-2. Set the special object MetabaseSpecialObject.MetabaseCustomEvents for repository, as the object specify the unit containing the IMetabaseCustomEvents.
+2. Set the special object MetabaseSpecialObject.MetabaseCustomEvents for repository, as the object specify the unit containing implementation of the IMetabaseCustomEvents interface.

-1. If IMetabaseDefinition.CheckCustomEvents = False, then the connection is open according to sent credentials and returns the connection moniker.
+1. If IMetabaseDefinition.CheckCustomEvents = False, the connection opens according to sent credentials and returns the connection moniker.

 3. The special object that must be set in repository is launched.
-If it is not set or there is no implementation of the IMetabaseCustomEvents interface in it, the exclusive situation is generated.
+If it is not set or there is no implementation of the IMetabaseCustomEvents interface in it, an exception is thrown.

 Example